parallelcodefoundry/ParEval-Repo/data/microXOR/naive-gemini-cuda-to-omp/output-1/repo/README.md

 This is microXOR, a stencil computation benchmark computing an XOR operation over a 2D grid of cells.

-This version of microXOR is written using OpenMP offloading for parallel execution on a CPU.
+This version of microXOR is written in OpenMP offloading for parallel execution on a CPU.

 ## Prerequisites

-An OpenMP-capable compiler (e.g., GCC, Clang) with OpenMP offloading support is required.
-The target device (e.g., a manycore CPU) must be accessible and configured correctly.
+OpenMP must be installed and supported by your compiler.
+You'll need a compiler that supports OpenMP offloading (e.g., GCC, Clang).

 ## Build

 To build microXOR, use `make`.
-No specific architecture flags are needed as OpenMP will automatically target the available hardware.